DonDebonair/slack-machine/docs/user/usage.md

       by default, so "key1" gets stored under `SM:key1`)

   *Class*: `machine.storage.backends.redis.RedisStorage`

+- **DynamoDB**: this backend stores data in [DynamoDB](https://aws.amazon.com/dynamodb/).
+DynamoDB is a managed NoSQL datastore on AWS that, among other things, allows for easy persistance of objects by key.
+The DynamoDB backend requires either a set of valid AWS account credentials, or a locally running DynamoDB test bed, such as the one included in [localstack](https://github.com/localstack/localstack).
+This backend requires the environment variables or path-based AWS credentials that are normally used to access AWS services.
+The following are optional parameters that can be set in your `local_settings.py` or `SM_` environment variable slack-machine settings:

+  Optional parameters:

+  - `DYNAMODB_ENDPOINT_URL`: specifies an optional alternate endpoint, for local bot testing
+  - `DYNAMODB_KEY_PREFIX`: an optional prefix to use within the key lookup.
+Defaults to `SM:`
+  - `DYNAMODB_TABLE_NAME`: specifies the table to use in DynamoDB.
+Defaults to `slack-machine-state`
+  - `DYNAMODB_CREATE_TABLE`: optionally -create- the table to be used in DynamoDB.
+Defaults to `False`
+  - `DYNAMODB_CLIENT`: if custom configuration is needed for the DynamoDB client, an optional [`aioboto3`](https://pypi.org/project/aioboto3/) resource can be specified here

+  *Class*: `machine.async.storage.backends.dynamodb.DynamoDBStorage`

+!!! attention
+    This backend only exists in asyncio variant.
+A sync variant will not be built as the sync version of Slack Machine will be deprecated soon

+---

 So if, for example, you want to configure Slack Machine to use Redis as a storage backend, with your Redis instance running on *localhost* on